shingjan/DBx1000/NEW_ORDER.md

     Summary:

         1. 9 SQL statements in total.
 Statements 3 and 8 are complete.
-        2. Statements 1, 2, 6, 7 are implemented but incomplete.
+        2. Statements 1, 2, 6 and 7 are implemented but incomplete.
 (Fixed in source code)
-        3. Statements 4, 5, 9 are implemented but commented.
+        3. Statements 4, 5 and 9 are implemented but commented.
 (Fixed in source code)

     1.